yohannes2025/project3/README.md

 5. Integration Validation
 Result: The program runs end-to-end without crashes or critical errors:
-    Players can complete a game session from start to finish.
+    A player can complete a game session from start to finish.
     Errors are gracefully handled with appropriate messages to the user.

-All code validated and lines showing too long were corrected.

 ## Deployment